 A woman who may have been involved in a shootout at a convenience store is responsible for an accident that killed a local priest and seminary student.
 News On 6 reported earlier, a Catholic mass was held today honoring the two men.

 Being responsible fro the death of another human being is as simple as running a red light.
-If you have lost a loved one because of another person’s negligence, contact the Oklahoma Wrongful Death Attorneys with J. Colbert Injury Lawyers.
+If you have lost a loved one because of another person’s negligence, contact the Oklahoma wrongful death lawyers with J. Colbert Injury Lawyers.
 Their experienced team may be able to help you hold those responsible for your loss accountable.